chaunm/node-actors-prototype/actors/actor-system.md

 #### 1.2.2 Interactions
 if properly configured, actors can:
-- Subscribe to their own `:request` & `Response` mailboxes
+- Subscribe to their own `:request` & `:response` mailboxes
-- Publish messages to their own `Event` mailboxes
+- Publish messages to their own `:event` mailboxes
-- Publish messages to `:request` & `Response` mailboxes of other actors
+- Publish messages to `:request` & `:response` mailboxes of other actors

 ### 1.3 Messages
 Interchanged messages are in JSON format.